T1000-Swift-Hail/week-01_HW_Func_Enum_Opt/README.md

 ## You have an application for weather forcast ,  that resonds with the current weather forecast  .

 ### Follow the steps
-//Create an Enumeration : Forecast
+- Create an Enumeration : Forecast
-//Add the following possible values: Hot, Cold, Fair
+- Add the following possible values: Hot, Cold, Fair
-//Create an optioanl of type Forecast : currentWeather
+- Create an optioanl of type Forecast : currentWeather
-//Create a function getForecastFromServer with return type Forecast
+- Create a function getForecastFromServer with return type Forecast
-//the function getForecastFromServer should return Forecast.Fair
+- the function getForecastFromServer should return Forecast.Fair
 - Assign the value of getForecastFromServer to the optional variable currentWeather
 - Using Switch on currentWeather , in Case .Fair print "the weather is Fair"
 - Repeat the last step for the remaining possible values